Sumboard

 Ship Fast, Iterate Based on Real Usage

-The pattern we see repeatedly: Teams spend 6 months building comprehensive analytics platforms that include every possible feature.
+The pattern we see repeatedly: Teams spend 6 months building complete analytics platforms that include every possible feature.
 Then they launch and discover users only care about 3-4 specific metrics.

 Better approach: Ship the minimum that solves the core problem (usually 2-3 dashboards), instrument everything, and let actual usage data guide the next iteration.
 You'll build the right features faster because you're reacting to behavior, not assumptions.